maxnyla/K9Kit/TESTING.md

 The PEP8 code validator gave me a few indentation errors and lines that were too long so I fixed all these before saving the files again and the code passed this time, after the changes.
+One of the issues that the validator brought up was that one line was too long.
+However, when I changed this it meant that Django threw an error and would not load so I had to change it again and leave the longer line.
+As I understand, the issue with line length originated when screens were smaller so I believe they can be ignored on some occasions nowadays.

 ![app.py validation results](/static/readme/validation/pep8_val.png)